-Chapter 2 ended with initcode.
-S invoking the exec system call (user/initcode.S:11).
+Chapter 2 ended with initcode.S invoking the exec system call (user/initcode.S:11).
 Let's look at how the user call makes its way to the exec system call's implementation in the kernel.

-The user code places the arguments for exec in registers a0 and a1, and puts the system call number in a7.
+initcode.
+S places the arguments for exec in registers a0 and a1, and puts the system call number in a7.
 System call numbers match the entries in the syscalls array, a table of function pointers (kernel/syscall.c:108).
-The ecall instruction traps into the kernel and executes uservec, usertrap, and then syscall, as we saw above.
+The ecall instruction traps into the kernel and causes uservec, usertrap, and then syscall to execute, as we saw above.